 High-altitude propellers are optimized for the thin air of high altitudes (1500 to 5000 m).
 They come in pairs and are mounted as replacements to normal propellers, using the same washers and nuts.
 For step-by-step instructions on how to replace the propellers, read the article Replace the propellers.

-The normal propellers are black:
+The standard propellers are black:

-The high altitude propellers are grey:
+The high altitude propellers (15.7 E/EP) are identical for WingtraOne and WingtraRAY and are grey:

 Low battery RTH and altitude above mean sea level

-Automatic low-battery RTH ensures that WingtraOne always has enough battery capacity to land safely.
+Automatic low-battery RTH ensures that Wingtra drones always have enough battery capacity to land safely.

 Air density decreases as the altitude above mean sea level increases.
 Therefore, the automatic low-battery RTH is also impacted in higher altitudes, as lower air density means that WingtraOne motors need more power to generate the thrust required to fly.
 Increased engine power causes increased battery consumption.